Faithful-Resource-Pack/Docs/pages/manuals/branding-guidelines.md

 <img src="/images/manuals/branding-guidelines/font_scaling.png" class="center">
 <i class="center">Each font weight and where it should be used.</i>

-## Part 6: Scaling
+## Part 5: Scaling

-In general, the hierarchy of branding elements to be used should be as following (from largest to smallest space available):
+In general, the hierarchy of branding elements to be used should be (from largest to smallest space available) wordmarks, then logos, then regular text.

-### Wordmark → Logotext → Logo → Text

-Always leave padding around the edges of any logo, logotext, and wordmark.
+Always leave padding around the edges of any logo and wordmark.
 Specific ratios don't really matter as long as the padding is even on all sides and the respective branding doesn't appear too large.

 <img src="/images/manuals/branding-guidelines/padding.png" class="center">
 <i class="center">Left: Correct padding and scaling of the logo.
 Right: Incorrect padding and sizing.</i>